Code-Institute-Submissions/martinez-studio/README.md

 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/hschafer2017/HSCHAFER-Portfolio.git into your terminal.
+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/tyratyra/ucfd.git into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ## Credits

 ### Content
 ---
-All content in the "About Me/À Propos" and "Work/Travail" sections in this portfolio site were written by me.
+All content in all sections in this portfolio site were written by me.

 ### Media
 ---